Mexican Chocolate and Orange Trifle

-A hint of cinnamon and chipotle in a brownie provide the base for this indulgent Mexican Chocolate Trifle with Orange Curd and Pomegranate Pudding.
+A hint of cinnamon and red chile in a brownie provide the base for this indulgent Mexican Chocolate and Orange Trifle.
 The fresh orange curd gets a hint of cinnamon, and the pomegranate pudding with its pomegranate juice, pomegranate molasses, and pomegranate arils gets thickened with tapioca.
-The result is a festive, holiday trifle with vibrant and fresh Mexican flavor!
+The result is a festive, decadent holiday trifle with vibrant and fresh Mexican flavor!
 Fantástico!

 An observant reader may have noticed my recent and somewhat repetitive emphasis on Mexican flavors that include chiles, pomegranates, citrus, and cinnamon… First, I love that flavor combination.
 Second, pomegranates and citrus are in season in the Rio Grande Valley, and its amazing!
 Besides, what’s not to love?